 The telescope has two identical Nasmyth foci, with high throughput down to UV wavelengths.
 A custom-made wide-field camera – designed and built at SAAO – is currently being developed to exploit the widest field-of-view of any of our telescopes.
-In the interim period, a SHOC instrument with UBVRI and clear filters is offered.
+In the interim period, a SHOC instrument with UBVRI and clear filters will be offered.
 SHOC has a field-of-view of 5.7×5.7 arcmin2 on the new telescope.
 The telescope’s basic parameters are given in the Table below.

 |Nasmyth focus||f/8, 25.8 arcsec/mm|